-In order to get the most accurate and complete results, use YouScan's special query vocabulary, which consists of the following operators:
+To get the most accurate and complete results, use YouScan's search query language, which consists of basic and advanced operators.

-/n (distance between words) - used to set the parameters for distance between words (n is substituted with the number of spaces you'd like to add, so /1, /2 and so on)
+/n (distance between words) - used to set the parameters for the distance between words (n is substituted with the number of spaces you'd like to add, so /1, /2, and so on);

 (Brackets) - used to group together words under the same operator.

-💡 To get the best results, include different spelling of keywords in different languages, common mistakes, adjectives and hashtags that appear alongside the word using the OR operator:
+💡 To get the best results, include the different spelling of keywords in different languages, common mistakes, adjectives, and hashtags that appear alongside the word using the OR operator: